Daniel Geng

 Glen Berseth, Daniel Geng, Coline Devin, Nicholas Rhinehart, Chelsea Finn, Dinesh Jayaraman, Sergey Levine

-ICLR, 2021 (oral)
+ICLR, 2021 (Oral)

 Life seeks order.
 If we reward an agent for stability do we also get interesting emergent behavior?